 This, however, wasn’t a bad thing at all.
 Explorason slept and rested for two days whilst I planned our coming weeks in Europe for the new year – which I was pretty excited about!

-I loved the elegant and contemporary interior design and soothing colours, and I discovered this building was part of the former Uto Castle, built in 1898.
-Even our entrance to our room had double doorways that formed a metre-deep chamber.
+I loved the elegant and contemporary interior design and soothing colors, and I discovered this building was part of the former Uto Castle, built in 1898.
+Even our entrance to our room had double doorways that formed a meter-deep chamber.

 I was really glad there was a plentiful supply of coffee pods for me, and peppermint and chamomile tea for the ailing boy (a great suggestion from the waiter at breakfast).